camcima/dukpt-php/README.md

 The last parameter of the `tripleDesDecrypt` method changes the encryption mode to CBC3 (true), while the normal mode is ECB.
 I did this because we tested a chinese device that used this DES mode.

+If you want to see working examples, checkout the [tests](https://github.com/camcima/dukpt-php/tree/master/src/DUKPT/Test "tests").

 ## Notes ##

 Be aware that there are some DES/3DES/AES implementation differences between devices, as DES has many modes (ECB, CBC, CFB, OFB, ...).
 If it doesn't work, try another mode...